 - Creating loops in the rope for other purposes

 It seems like a complicated knot to master, but once you do, it becomes quite intuitive and both quick and easy to tie or untie.
 Be sure to check the knot before swimming away, as it is also one of the easier knots to tie wrongly, which will come untied.

 The Fisherman’s Knot

 The normal fisherman knot can be used to attach the anchor line to an anchor point, especially if you need a ‘slip-knot’ that will tighten around the object as force is put on it.
-It can also be tied around itself to create a stopper knot for securing the mooring ball to the ball line or to prevent a rope from fraying or becoming unraveled.
+It can also be tied around itself to create a stopper knot to secure the mooring ball to the ball line or prevent a rope from fraying or unraveling.

-This knot can also be tied in what is called a Double Fisherman’s, which is the best way to attach two ropes together when they are of different size or material.
+This knot can also be tied in what is called a Double Fisherman’s, which is the best way to attach two ropes together when they are of different sizes or materials.
 Even very large ropes can be attached to very small ones quite securely, and with using little rope for the knot.
-In cases where you are repairing or extending an existing rope, this is the knot to use.
+This is the knot to use in cases where you are repairing or extending an existing rope.

 The Figure 8 Knot